-This document can be provided in printed paper form at no additional cost within 7 days of request.
+- Be provided in printed paper form at no additional cost within 7 days of request; - Be downloaded on the website http://ifu.tbr.dental.

-Content (non sterile): TBR® prosthetic product (see labelling).
+Content (non sterile): TBR[®] prosthetic product (see labelling).

-For the prosthetic products that are single use, the following symbol appears on the labelling.
+For the prosthetic products that are single use, the following symbol (2) appears on the labelling.